 The detailed energy audits studies had been undertaken in various units of the cluster to evaluate the efficiency of the existing separator and compare w.r.t power consumption of the latest separators available in the market.
-Based on the studies undertaken, the separators installed in cluster units are consuming more power than the new separators available in the market.
-New system will consume about 40% less power consumption.
+Based on the studies undertaken, the separators installed in cluster units are consuming about 50% more power than the new separators available in the market.